javigallostra/RocoLib/docs/deployment/docker.md

 Replace `9090` by the port of your choice

-Go to `http://localhost:9090` to access the application
+Go to `http://localhost:9090` to access the application.